Eugene Murphy and Murphy Award

 A page within Murphy Library

 Eugene W. Murphy was a nationally known trucking company executive, a state college regent, and a civic leader in La Crosse.
 He was chairman of the Gateway Transportation Company from 1933 until January 1981 when the company was sold.
-He served on the Wisconsin State College Board of Regents, now the University of Wisconsin System Board of Regents, from 1951 to 1973.
+He served on the Wisconsin State College Board of Regents, now the Universities of Wisconsin Board of Regents, from 1951 to 1973.
 He was President of the Board from 1966-1969.

 The Eugene W. Murphy Library was dedicated on June 12, 1969, and so named in recognition for his years of service to the University and the Wisconsin State University System.